vtfk/azf-archive/README.md

 Optional fields:
 - `parameter.attachments`: List of ***attachments*** to add to P360 Document when using templates with methods 'CreateDocument' or 'UpdateDocument'
+- `parameter.contacts`: List of ***contacts*** to add to P360 Project, Case, or Document when using templates with methods 'CreateProject', 'UpdateProject', 'CreateCase', 'UpdateCase', 'CreateDocument', or 'UpdateDocument'

 ```json
 {